Hello Bizzy Bees!

 Yes, but before we get going, have you ever heard of Bonobos?
 They are our distant relatives that live in their natural habitat deep within the Congo in central Africa.
 Bonobos share approximately 99% of our DNA.

-Why does that matter Denis?
+Why does that matter Denny?

-I am happy you asked Jessie!
+I am happy you asked Jessica!
 You see, through the study of Bonobos and how they exist within nature, we are given the gift of insight into ourselves.
 Christopher Ryan and Cacilda Jetha co-wrote the book Sex at Dawn and really dove into the implications of studies completed on these loving, lesser-known relatives of ours.
 Here is what Sex at Dawn had to say about how Bonobos ease tension and reduce stress through sex:

 “These creatures [Bonobos] travel in mixed groups of males, females, and young….
 Individuals come and go between groups, depending on the food supply, connecting a cohesive community of several dozen animals.
 Here is a primal horde….
 Sex is almost a daily pastime….
 Females copulate during most of their menstrual cycles—a pattern of coitus more similar to women’s than any other creature’s….
 Bonobos engage in sex to ease tension, to stimulate sharing during meals, to reduce stress while traveling, and to reaffirm friendships during anxious reunions.
 “Make love, not war” is clearly a bonobo theme.”